rhahn28/predict_BTC_price/README.md

-# LTSM BTC price predictor
+# LSTM BTC price predictor

 ## Deep Learning

-The code uses LTSM deep learning model from the Keras library to predict BTC prices.
+The code uses LSTM deep learning model from the Keras library to predict BTC prices.
 Two approaches are taken.
-The first is using just BTC close prices and applying LTSM.
-The second approach uses both BTC closes prices and a BTC fear and greed index (fng). https://alternative.me/crypto/fear-and-greed-index/
+The first is using just BTC close prices and applying LSTM.
+The second approach uses both BTC closes prices and a BTC fear and greed index (FNG). https://alternative.me/crypto/fear-and-greed-index/

 ## Data